ACWIC/employer-admin/README.md

 ## Tests

-Tests are run with pytest, which can be executed with the following command:
+Tests are run with pytest, which can be executed with the shortcut make command:
 ```
-docker-compose run --rm app python -m pytest
+make test
 ```